varunmankal/Tivix-Coding-Task/README.md

  -----------------------------------------------------------

  What does this application do?
+ * Signing in and Signing out of the users.
  * Lists all the exsiting posts, latest post being the first.
  * Creates a new post by clicking create button on the top right corner of the home page.
- * Edits the post by clicking on the post and then click the edit button on the top right corner.
+ * User can edit the post only if the author of the post is same as logged in user.
  * Full details of the post:title, description and date.

  Implementation details: